cnvy0/3ds-mic-streamer/README.md

 ## notice
 i will not be working on this project anymore so please dont expect changes or response to issues, unless it stops working on my machine of course
 i dont think that will change man im busy
-also i only decided to make this as my laptop's internal mic isn't detected, and i thought it would be funny to use the mic of my n2ds
+also i only decided to make this as my laptop's internal mic isn't detected in linux, and i thought it would be funny to use the mic of my n2ds instead